Dr Christopher Solomon

 Conference or workshop item

-Lech, A. et al. (2009).
-The influence of exposure time on facial composite construction for own-race and cross-race conditions based on two different ways of evaluating the effectiveness of facial composite software. in: 11th European Congress of Psychology.
+Lech, A., Johnston, R., Solomon, C. and Frowd, C. (2009).
+The influence of exposure time on facial composite construction for own-race and cross-race conditions based on two different ways of evaluating the effectiveness of facial composite software.
+In: 11th European Congress of Psychology.

 (1) to examine whether exposure time will significantly influence the creation of facial composite when using EigenFit and (2) to determine the relation between confidence and accuracy among eyewitness during creation and matching procedures.